This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 You’ll find Bolnuevo about 50 kilometers south of the brand new Corvera International Airport and 40 kilometers from the beautiful, historic city of Cartagena.
 There is a bus stop next to the beach with a bus route connecting Bolnuvo with Mazarrón and Murcia city.
-We, however, drove down from Hacienda Riquelme Golf Resort close to Sucina, which took only a little over an hour.
+We, however, drove down from Hacienda Riquelme (this isn’t our apartment, just an example to show you how beautiful this place is), which took only about an hour.
 Just search for “Gredas de Bolnuevo” on Google maps and you’ll have no trouble finding it.

 Although Bolnuevo has become increasingly popular among holidaymakers and Instagrammers in recent years, it has retained most of its old, traditional Spanish charm.
 And that’s what’s makes this little place so special.
 In fact, Costa Calida and the Murcia Region, in general, is one of the least developed tourist regions in the country.
 But that doesn’t mean that you’ll be short of amenities or facilities.